Parents of Iowa teen who killed 1 and wounded 7 in shooting say they had 'no inkling' of his plan

 Also on Monday, several hundred students and other protesters marched on the state Capitol in Des Moines about 40 miles (64 kilometers) away from Perry to push for tighter gun control laws in the state.

+Even those not directly affected, either knew someone with a child at the school or were close to Dylan’s family.
+His father is director of the city’s airport after serving as its public works director for years, where he won praise helping clean up Perry after a devastating wind storm in 2020.
+His mother has also owned a small business and served on a city development board.

+“Everybody in town knows them and they’re the sweetest people and everybody’s hurting so everybody is at least trying to come together on a common ground,” said Audi Sorber, who signed up to bring a meal next Monday.

-Funk reported from Omaha, Nebraska and Hollingsworth contributed to this report from Mission, Kansas.
+Funk reported from Omaha, Nebraska, Hollingsworth contributed to this report from Mission, Kansas, and Nicholas Riccardi contributed from Des Moines, Iowa.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.